Introduction

 The current performance management system in use at the clinic has delivered strong results for the organization.
 Therefore, it shows that the organization is using its systems to good effect.
 The advantages of the system are as follows.

-First, the performance management system in the clinic is data-driven.
-This means that the hospital stresses on the use of evidence-based approached to performance management.
-The clinic sets performance targets and selects measures that support data analytics for use in the measurement of the data.
-The advantage of using data-driven performance management systems over subjective systems is that the data speaks for itself.
-It is impossible to argue with productivity numbers compared to a subjective interpretation of how hard someone works.
-Data-driven performance measurement systems also make it necessary to focus on the core issues.
 An organization can lose its strategic focus if it fails to concentrate on the core issues it needs to focus on.
 Data-driven performance measurement systems enforce focus because the number would show how focused each worker is on the specific issues that address the organizations long term needs.
 Data-driven systems in the hospital are also ideal for measuring progress achieved in maintaining a balanced scorecard.
 Many times, organizations fail to achieve their objectives because of failure to measure the correct quantities.
 In this sense, the Clinic is in good stead by using data-driven performance management systems because this gives it a quantified basis for evaluating its scorecard.

 The second advantage of the current performance management systems is that it is customized for the organization.
 The clinic is a research and treatment facility.
 This means that its needs are not purely academic, and they are not purely about the direct provision of healthcare.
 Therefore, a performance management system designed exclusively for academic institutions or one designed for the hospital would not meet the unique needs of the clinic.
 The development of custom performance management systems is imperative for the successful implementation of performance management practices.
 As earlier stated, the failure of an organization to know what to measure in regards to performance will lead to the failure of its performance management system.
 This is very crucial in the context of the development of a balanced scorecard.
 One of the essential elements of the balanced scorecard is business processes.
 The development of a balanced scorecard requires an organization to develop the capacity to adjust its systems in response to strategic threats and opportunities.
 Business functions in different organizations may be similar.
 However, the business processes of these two organizations would bear unique traits based on the focus of the organization.

 The third advantage of the performance management system in use is that it aggregates the performance of the entire organization based on the performance of individuals.
-This is a very important feature of performance management systems in any organizations.
-The ability to aggregate their performance of different department into one report makes it possible to measure how well the organization is proceeding towards the general performance goals for any specific quarter.
-In the context of the balances scorecard, the performance of each employee contributes towards shareholder value.
+This is a very important feature of performance management systems in any organization.
+The ability to aggregate their performance of different departments into one report makes it possible to measure how well the organization is proceeding towards the general performance goals for any specific quarter.
+In the context of the balance scorecard, the performance of each employee contributes towards shareholder value.
 This is why it is important to track the performance of each employee and based on performance objectives of each employee.

 The hospital ran a program intended to reduce infections that patients picked while in the hospital.
 The solution proposed was that a physician would wash his or her hands after treating each patient.
 The hospital discovered that physicians at times thought that they had washed their hands, but in reality, they had not.
 Therefore, the hospital came up with a program of assigning discreet observers the duty of keeping track of whether a physician washed his or her hands after treating each patient.
 The result was that many physicians did not wash their hands as many times as they thought they did.
 When presented with the findings based on the discreet observation made about their handwashing habits, the physicians were invariantly shocked.
-This lead to an increase in compliance and a reduction in hospital derived infections by 90% (Gillespie, 2012).
+This lead to an increase in compliance and a reduction in hospital-derived infections by 90% (Gillespie, 2012).

 Shortfalls of the Existing Performance Management System